-7 children die in Canadian house fire
+7 Syrian refugee children die in Canadian house fire

 - Sailor in iconic V-J Day Times Square kiss photo dies at 95

-A woman who lives next door says the family included seven children ranging in age from 3 months to 17 years old.

-Danielle Burt says she heard a loud bang and a woman screaming just after 12:30 a.m.
+Danielle Burt, who lives next door to the family, said she heard a loud bang and a woman screaming just after 12:30 a.m.
+Tuesday.
+Burt ran out of the house with her four children and saw the neighboring parents outside in a harrowing scene.

+“The mother was on the grass, praying I guess, bowing her hands down, and pulling on my husband’s arm to call 911,” she said, becoming emotional.

+“She said the kids were inside and the dad was sitting on the steps.
+I think he had gone back in because he was really burnt.
+It was just awful.”